dcc023/dcc023.github.io/content/pages/about.md

 ========
 *My name is Dylan Campbell, etc.*

-*In this blog, I aim to embrace the technological wanderlust part of me and post whatever random thing I decide to work on.
+*In this blog, I aim to embrace the technological wanderlust part of myself and post whatever random thing I decide to work on.
 Whether it be trivial or too complex for me to properly portray in a single blog post.*